-• To construct a "Course Grade Appeal" the student has 5 days from when the grade was finalized grievance and appeal procedure is designed so that due process is followed and satisfactory solutions can be reached.
+• To construct a "Course Grade Appeal" the student has 5 days from when the grade was finalized and posted in SIS to file an appeal with the Appeal Committee for a final grade.
+Only "D" and "F" grades process is followed and satisfactory solutions can be reached.